CodingRule/info/README.md

 # info-10c

-The Site is generated using [vuepress](https://vuepress.vuejs.org/) and [vuepress-theme-plume](https://github.com/pengzhanbo/vuepress-theme-plume)
+The Site is generated using [vuepress](https://vuepress.vuejs.org/).
 ## Install

 ```sh